James Sherman (minister)

 Sherman was successor at the Surrey Chapel to Rowland Hill.
-Although he was subsequently became known as a Congregationalist, Sherman was originally ordained to the Countess of Huntingdon's Connexion.
+Although he subsequently became known as a Congregationalist, Sherman was originally ordained to the Countess of Huntingdon's Connexion.

 Early life

 The son of an officer in the East India Company, he was born in Banner Street, St. Luke's, London, on 21 February 1796.
 After some education from dissenting ministers, he spent three years and a half as apprentice to an ivory-turner.

 Sherman entered, on 6 November 1815, the Countess of Huntingdon's Cheshunt College.
 He preached his first sermon in London in Hare Court chapel, Aldersgate Street, in 1817, and on 26 Nov.
 1818 he was ordained to the ministry in Sion Chapel, Whitechapel.
 After preaching for some time in the Countess of Huntingdon's chapel at Bath, Somerset, he was appointed permanent minister of her chapel at Bristol, where he made the acquaintance of Hannah More and of Mary Anne Schimmelpenninck.
 In April 1821 he moved to Castle Street chapel, Reading, Berkshire.